xtcheng/xtcheng.github.io/index.md

 My current research centers on the following themes:

-* **Online Learning & Bandits** Developing theoretical foundations for online decision-making under uncertainty, with a focus on multi-armed bandits (MAB), **contextual bandits**, and anomaly-aware learning in networked environments.
+* **Online Learning & Bandits** Developing theoretical foundations for online decision-making under uncertainty, with a focus on multi-armed bandits (MAB), contextual bandits, and online learning in networked environments.

 * **Multi-agent Systems & Game Theory** Modeling interactions among autonomous agents using game-theoretical frameworks.
 I study how to achieve efficient coordination in decentralized systems through learning algorithms.